Western Michigan University

 He was one of the founding moderators of Humanities and social sciences on line (H-NET) and since 1994 he has been moderator of Omohundro Institute of Early American History and Culture (H-OIEAHC), the electronic association of the Omohundro Institute of Early American History and Culture.

-At WMU, he teaches in the departments of English, History, and Comparative Religion Departments.
-Courses include Early American Literature, African American Literature, Colonial American History, The New Nation, American Religion, and occasional special-topic courses.
+At WMU, he teaches in the Departments of English, History, and Comparative Religion.
+His course topics include Early American Literature, African American Literature, Colonial American History, The New Nation, American Religion, and occasional special-topic courses.